chelceacalin/SaveMe/README.md

 - Widget on home screen to acces the emergency buttons without opening the app
 - Google and Facebook Login
+- Make it looks better, but functionality was more important
 ## How the app looks

 <p align="center">